mdcutone/psychxr/README.md

 * Oculus Rift DK2 and CV1

+## Getting Started

+The easiest way to get PsychXR is to use the [*.whl package](https://github.com/mdcutone/psychxr/releases) and installing it using the 'pip install' command.
+The packages are built using on Windows 10 64-bit using the MSVC 15.0 compiler.

 ## Authors

 * **Matthew D. Cutone** - The Centre for Vision Research, York University - (https://github.com/mdcutone)